-Phishing scams occur when a scam artist tries to convince you to give them your sensitive information.
-This could be your password, user name, bank account information, credit card details, etc. These phishing scams usually come in the form of an email.
-According to IT company AGG, about 3.4 billion spam emails are sent daily, making it the most common form of cybercrime.
-Usually, they lure you into clicking on a malicious link.
-In this blog, we’ll give you tips on how to spot a phishing scam so you can avoid falling victim to these scammers.
+Phishing scams occur when cybercriminals attempt to trick you into revealing sensitive information such as passwords, usernames, bank account information, or credit card numbers.
+These phishing scams typically come in the form of seemingly legitimate emails.
+In fact, according to IT company AGG, about 3.4 billion spam emails are sent daily, making it the most common form of cybercrime.
+Often, these emails contain malicious links designed to compromise your security.
+In this blog, we’ll share essential tips on how to spot a phishing scam so you can avoid falling victim to these scammers.

 Appealing to Emotion